jleben/slack-chat-resource/Readme.md

 Parameters:

-- `text`: *Required*.
-The text to post.
+- `message`: *Optional*.
+The message to send described in YAML.
-- `thread`: *Optional*.
-The timestamp of the message to reply to.
-If missing, starts a new thread.
+- `message_file`: *Optional*.
+The file containing the message to send described in JSON.

+Either `message` or `message_file` must be present.
+If both are present, `message_file` takes precedence and `message` is ignored.

+The message is described just as the argument to the [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage) method of the Slack API.
+All fields are supported, except that `token` and `channel` are ignored and instead the resource configuration in `source` is used.

-All parameters allow insertion of contents of arbitrary files.
+When using `message`, some message parameters support string interpolation to insert contents of arbitrary files.
 Each occurence of the pattern `{{filename}}` is substituted with the contents of the file `filename`.

+The following message fields support string interpolation:

+- `text`
+- `thread_ts`

+The following fields of an attachment support string interpolation:

+- `fallback`
+- `title`
+- `title_link`
+- `pretext`
+- `text`
+- `footer`

 ### Example